 Right below the South Theatre stands the towering Great Temple of Zeus built in 162/163 AD.
 It overlooks the Oval Plaza and features some intact columns as well as some that have toppled over, showing you the massive scale of each of the building blocks.
 The temple was taken apart in the 5th century AD and became a quarry of materials used to construct churches in the city.

 The large oval is where chariot races used to take place in the city’s heyday.
 This massive arena was constructed sometime between the 2nd to 3rd century AD and could seat 15000 spectators at a time for chariot races and other sports.

 The Roman Emperor Hadrian visited the city of Jerash in 129 AD, and the citizens built this massive monumental arch to honor his visit.
 If you’re looking for beautifully preserved archaeological ruins that provide a glimpse into life within an ancient empire, add Jerash to your Jordan itinerary, pronto!

 Ready to book your visit to Jerash?
-I recommend staying at the Amman Rotana, one of the best luxury hotels in Amman.
-Click here to check availability at Amman Rotana, or check out some other highly rated hotels in Amman!
+I recommend staying at the Amman Rotana, one of the best luxury hotels in nearby Amman.
+Click here to check availability at Amman Rotana.

 Pin this for later!

 This article contains affiliate links.
 If you choose to book using these links, I will earn a small commission at no extra cost to you.
 Thank you for supporting my website by using these links, I only recommend products or services that I have personally used & hotels I have visited and loved.

 Enjoyed reading this article?
 Subscribe to the mailing list!